sebilm/ioBroker.nibeuplink/README.md

 # ioBroker.nibeuplink
 This adapter is still in development.
 You can use it but without support and help.
 Later I will document it here.

+**Attention:**
+In version 0.1.0 new, more readable objects were added to the object tree.
+In a later version the old objects in the child paths will be removed!

 ## Changelog

+### 0.1.0
+* Objects tree changed: New, more readable objects added

 ### 0.0.2
 * Language support for objects tree